Code of Practice – section 4

 4.4 Loyalty and confidentiality

-Clients should be aware of their responsibilities with respect to personal data under the Data Protection Act 1998.
+Clients should be aware of their responsibilities with respect to personal data under the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

 The client should recognise that a supplier who is fulfilling his or her editorial obligation is acting as the client's representative, and has the right to expect the client's reasonable support in relations with the author and others in the publishing process, particularly in the event of any dispute.